idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - I hate the term "bring solutions not problems", it encourages people to freeze.
 Instead -
     - "bring ideas, even terrible ones, with your problems", caring and lead time to fix is most important

-- Continuous improvement, with very open feedback, and desire to improve.
+- Growth Mindset: Continuous improvement, with very open feedback, and desire to improve.
   - Career Growth
   - Technical Growth
   - Retros, but also action item tracking.